Today I want to share with you several ways to incorporate Christmas decorations into your…

 Previously, I had created these felt hearts with my Cricut Maker.
 I assembled them using Spray Adhesive.
 I used pink, dark pink, white, and lavender felt and cardstock.
 Any of your favorite color combinations would work.

 (*This post may contain affiliate links.
 By purchasing anything from these links, I may receive a small commission at no extra cost to you.
 More information is available on my Disclosure page.)

 Using Dollar Tree ribbon, I attached the felt hearts to my cupboard doors to help decorate my coffee station area for Valentine’s Day.
 I used safety pins to attach the hearts to the ribbon.
+(You can see how I did that here.)
 Then I used masking tape to attach the ribbon to the insides/ backs of the cabinet doors.

 Here are some close ups for you.

 I love the texture and dimension that the felt gives.
 It is so much more interesting than just paper valentines.